SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 #### coarticulation

-Co-articulated sounds are produced with two or more simultaneous places of articulation.
+Co-articulated sounds are produced with two or more simultaneous articulations.
 Co-articulated sounds may be doubly articulated sounds or sounds with secondary articulation.

 ##### secondary articulation

-A sound with secondary articulation is a co-articulated sound whose second place of artculation has a manner of approximant.
+Secondary articulation is co-articulated sound where the second place of artculation has a manner of approximant.
 Secondary articulation is indicated in the IPA by superscripting the approximant version of the letter, where the place indicated by the superscript is the place which is articulated with the manner of approximant.
 Names for secondary articulation take the name of the passive place of articulation and add -ization. e.g. labialization:［◌ʷ］, pharyngealization:［◌ˤ］, velarization:［◌ˠ］